-In the event that the server must be turned off for an extended period of time and no external AC/DC adapter is connected, the HP TopTools Remote Control card should also be shut down.
+In the event that the server must be turned off for an extended period of time and no external AC/DC adapter is connected, the HP TopTools Remote Control card battery should also be shut down.
+This may be done through the card's web interface.
 This prevents battery pack discharge while the server is not in service.